analogdevicesinc/VSCode-Maxim/readme.md

 # Introduction
 This is a [Visual Studio Code](https://code.visualstudio.com/)-based development environment for [Maxim Integrated's](https://www.maximintegrated.com/en/products/microcontrollers.html) microcontrollers.
 It builds off of Microsoft's excellent C/C++ extension and leverages Maxim's toolchain into a full-featured IDE for building and debugging embedded code.

 Currently, **only Windows is supported**.
-Support for MacOS and Linux toolchains is planned.
+Support for MacOS and possibly Linux toolchains is planned.
+MacOS has been tested and found to have some bugs that need fixing with the debugger support.

+# TODOs
+* Bring in 'Hello World' example projects for each micro.
+* Add support for additional debuggers other than PICO.

 # Requirements
 **Before getting started, ensure that you have installed all of the dependencies below** :